 Do I always have to prove I have considered mediation?

-No, you do not have to prove you have considered mediation if you are unhappy about the named school or setting in your/your child's final EHC Plan.
-Section I of the EHC plan.
+No. There are particular circumstances when you do not have to provide evidence you have considered mediation.
+For example if you are unhappy about the named school or setting in your/your child or young person's final EHC Plan.

 This can be found in section I of the EHC plan.

 All local authorities MUST offer parent-carers and/or young people the option of an independent Mediation service to help try to resolve their concerns.